-What's rare is for a player to get into the act.
+What's rare is for a player to get in on the act.
 It happens every once in a while.
-Chris Cooley of the Washington Redskins said last year he enjoyed watching Dallas Cowboys quarterback Tony Romo blow a game.
+Chris Cooley of the Washington Redskins said last year that he enjoyed watching Dallas Cowboys quarterback Tony Romo blow a game.
 Justin Tuck of the New York Giants has talked a few times over the past couple of years about hating the Cowboys.
-And on Thursday, upon arrival at training camp in Albany in a sweet-looking Bentley, Giants (and former Cowboys) tight end Martellus Bennett had this to say about his former team:
+And on Thursday, upon arrival at training camp in Albany, N.Y., in a sweet-looking Bentley, Giants (and former Cowboys) tight end Martellus Bennett had this to say about his former team:

 "I just want to kick those guys' asses," Bennett said shortly after arriving at camp, when he was asked about playing the Cowboys.
 "That is what it is all about.
 I mean we are cool but we ain't that cool, know what I am saying?
 I kind of got some ill feelings towards them overall.
 It is a game, I kind of hate everybody, honestly, in the NFL."

 Later, Bennett clarified: "I have ill feelings toward everybody.
 It is not just Dallas.
 Pretty much anybody who doesn't play with us, I pretty much don't like 'em.
 I don't like a lot of people."